 It’s not difficult to understand how Venmo works for making offshore betting deposits and withdrawals.
 But even if you already know how to send money on Venmo (which we won’t cover here, as this is explained within the Venmo app itself), there are a few added steps.

 These extra steps are what gambling sites that accept Venmo require in order to actually employ the service, as they can’t take Venmo transfers directly.

-Even then, the options for Venmo gambling are limited to those top-rated legal offshore casinos, offshore sportsbooks, and offshore poker sites that have gambling vouchers or player transfers within their banking menus.
+Even then, the options for Venmo gambling are limited to those top-rated legal offshore casinos, offshore sportsbooks, and offshore poker sites that have gambling vouchers or player transfers within their banking menus, or those that support MatchPay (Bovada only for now).
 Every offshore betting operator listed on this page has these systems in place, which means you can use Venmo at each one.

 Venmo Offshore Gambling Deposits

 The first step to funding your online bets at casinos that accept Venmo, sports betting sites that use Venmo, or poker sites that take Venmo is to actually get a Venmo account and move money into it.
 (For more information on how to add money to Venmo, please visit Venmo.com).
-Once you’ve done that, you can follow these instructions:
+Once you’ve done that, you can follow the instructions below.

 - Visit any link here to one of the top-rated betting sites that accept Venmo.
 As long as the site you choose supports betting vouchers or player transfers, you’re good to go.

 - Create your offshore betting account using your real, verifiable information.
 The top online gambling sites all use state-of-the-art encryption and never sell or share your personal or financial information.